-Streusel coffee cake will keep 1-2 days at room temperature, or wrap very well, and freeze for up to 3 days.
+Streusel coffee cake will keep 1-2 days at room temperature.
+To freeze, wrap very well, and freeze for up to 3 months.
 Allow to thaw about 90 minutes before using.

 Looking for a different kind of cake?
 I have lots more recipes for you to try:

 - Double Chocolate Pecan Cake